DanielVZ96/backend-test-admetrics/README.md

 # ConvCLPUSD
 > An API that converts between CLP and USD.

-ConCLPUSD is a django service that with a bit of help from webscrapping, mantains and exposes a database of historical rates data between the chilean peso(CLP) and the US dollar(USD).
+ConvCLPUSD is a django service that with a bit of help from webscrapping, mantains and exposes a database of historical rates data between the chilean peso(CLP) and the US dollar(USD).

 It grabs the data every morning at about 9:35 am from the chilean tax administration and updates the database for the